mjdeventer/AQ-JDMB/README.md

 # AQ-JDMB
 DIY low-budget air quality monitoring
-Mattias and Julians so far private repository for remote-collaboration on building an Air Quality Station.
+Mattias and Julians repository for remote-collaboration on building an Air Quality Station with data collection and post-processing on Raspberry Pi.
+We build on sensors and code from previous projects that were mainly designed to run on microcontrollers providing a cheaper price point.
+This project is for users of Python3, Matplotlib, etc.

+Detailed information about sensors used, interfacing, wiring, and code is provided in the repo's Wiki